Communication#

 def all_gather(sharded_tensor, axis: 'int' = None, **kwargs):

-Gather all shards to produce a replicated tensor.
+Gather shards along axis to produce a locally-replicated full tensor.

 all_to_all#